 - 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the node Short-circuit detection - 3.
-Select the desired type in the Type property - Direction: indicates if the raising edge of trigger indication or if the raising edge of a direction comes before it - leading: With rising edge of the trigger indication, the current status of the direction is used. - lagging:
+Select the desired type in the Type property - Direction: indicates if the raising edge of trigger indication or if the raising edge of a direction comes before it - leading:With rising edge of the trigger indication, the current status of the direction is used. - lagging.

-After a rising edge of the trigger indication, the first rising edge of a direction is waited for,; if this does not occur within 2 seconds, the short circuit identification device is considered non-directional normal switch; indication is not processed
+After a rising edge of the trigger indication, the first rising edge of a direction is waited for,; if this does not occur within 2 seconds, the short circuit identification device is considered non-directional

-- Indication processing: states which indication can be processed - none:

-Permanent indication processing: Newly received indications are considered as new ground fault trip
+- Indication processing: states which indication can be processed - None: normal switch; indications are not processed - Permanent indication processing: Newly received indications are considered as new ground fault trip